Overview

 Comparison of Techniques

 ZFNs and TALENs use engineered DNA-binding domains to target DNA sequences and induce double-strand breaks, while CRISPR uses a gRNA to guide the Cas9 enzyme for precise editing.
 CRISPR has gained popularity due to its simplicity, versatility and efficiency, making it a leading choice for genome editing with clinical applications.
-ZFNs and TALENs do suffer from higher rates of off-target and non-specific events when compared to CRISPR.
+ZFNs and TALENs do suffer from higher rates of off-target and non-specific events than CRISPR.

 Agriculture